 We’ve also seen how people have lived and worked in chalk landscapes for at least 5,000 years.
 We’ve seen how the chalk ridge was a good defensive site for Uffington Castle.
 We’ve seen how the ridge provided a line of travel – The Ridgeway – for generations of travellers right up to the present time.
 We’ve also seen how the chalk ridge became a ritual site, although exactly why these rituals were located here is unknown.

 Chalk has also affected people at the bottom of the slope.
 We saw how springs of water emerge, again because of the chalk.
 Villages need water, so this was a perfect location.
 Water also fed crops, so we get very fertile agricultural fields.
 We also learned that because the chalk rocks underneath our feet are soft, they are not very good for building so other materials have been used in their place.

 So we’ve seen how the physical landscape influences the human landscape and also how people have adapted their activities.
 If you go to chalk landscapes elsewhere in Britain – such as Wiltshire, the Surrey Hills or the cliffs of Dover – a lot of the story that we’ve heard today will be relevant there too.

 Kings, saints, goddesses, fire-breathing dragons and a giant horse…

 Uffington in south Oxfordshire is one of the most intriguing and atmospheric places in Britain.
-Visitors can enjoy spectacular panoramic views, discover a unique collection of ancient landmarks and explore a picturesque village.
+Visitors can enjoy spectacular panoramic views, a unique collection of ancient landmarks and explore a picturesque village.

-This walk uncovers some of the stories behind and beneath this popular place.
-Discover how the underlying rock – chalk – strongly influenced human activity.
-Explore their fortifications and defences, religion and culture, travel and trade, settlements and buildings.
+This walk uncovers some of the stories behind - and beneath - these sights.
+Also find out how the landscape has shaped people’s lives for thousands of years, from religion and culture, travel and trade, settlements and buildings.

 Follow the walk by clicking on the map pins or downloading the guides below